mjt-books/python-book/chapters/chapter-7.md

 - Be explicit about when you cast to/from low precision.
 - Keep reductions and loss computations in FP32.
-- Rely on XLA to choose good internal formats (e.g., TF32 on NVIDIA by default).
+- Rely on XLA to choose good internal formats (e.g., TF32 on NVIDIA by default, BF16 on TPUs).

+If you see instability when you switch to BF16/FP16, narrow it down by:

+- Casting only certain submodules to low precision first.
+- Using JAX’s debug/NaN checking utilities to catch where things go wrong.
+- Comparing per-layer statistics (means, variances) between FP32 and low-precision runs.

 ### Choosing where to start